cqd0820/Jenkins-Pipeline-CI-CD-with-Helm-on-Kubernetes/README.md

 ```

-### Apart from that, I put on a few solution of what I have encountered from my deployment provisioning.
+#### Apart from that, I put on a few workaround of what I have encountered from my deployment provisioning.

 1. Add jenkins user to docker group to fix the issue that Jenkins user can not access to /var/run/docker.sock